apache/nuttx/boards/arm/stm32u5/b-u585i-iot02a/README.txt

     NuttX binary image to get a tfm_ns_init.bin, the board now boots and the basic NSH configuration works with Apache NuttX as the OS running in the non-secure world.

+  2022-04-03: The dependency on TrustedFirmware-M was dropped.
+I.e. the
+    b-u585i-iot02a:nsh configuration now runs standalone.

 Clock Source
 ============